HL7-DaVinci/Da-Vinci-Alerts-Sender/README.md

-PDex Alerts
+PDex Alerts Sender
 ===============
-Da Vinci reference implementations for the Alerts use case.
+Da Vinci reference implementations for the Alerts use case (sender).
 More details about use case here:

 https://confluence.hl7.org/display/FHIR/2019-09+Da+Vinci+Alerts